 by John S. Kitchen, JD, LLM

 This article is designed to help clarify what special needs trustees can pay for, taking into account New Hampshire’s helpful special needs trusts law.
 It is important to know about New Hampshire’s special needs trusts law, RSA 167:4(V), which was passed into law as 2007 NH Laws 166.
 This law is also known as “Emily’s Law” after Emily Huff, a young woman with disabilities whose case resulted in (1) the N.H.
 Supreme Court’s decision Appeal of Huff, 154 NH 414 (2006, and then (2) RSA 167:4(V).
-Emily Huff’s special needs trust had been questioned by a Medicaid official who did not follow the applicable federal law.
+Emily Huff’s special needs trust had been questioned by a Medicaid official.
 RSA 167:4(V) provides succinctly as follows:

 166.01 Amend RSA 167:4 by inserting after paragraph IV the following new paragraph: V. Distributions of the income or principal, or both, of a special needs trust to or for the benefit of the disabled beneficiary shall be disregarded for income eligibility purposes of all categories of public medical assistance to the same extent that such distributions are disregarded for purposes of Title XVI of the Social Security Act [including the Social Security SSI program and standards discussed in this article].
 Funds expended by a trustee of a special needs trust to purchase or maintain assets owned by the trustee in his or her capacity as trustee of the trust shall also be disregarded for such income eligibility purposes.
 For the purposes of this paragraph ‘special needs trusts’ means any trust established by a third party for the sole benefit of an individual who is considered disabled under the provisions of section 1614(a)(3) of the Social Security Act [the usual Social Security finding of disability], and any trust funded with the resources of such an individual and complying with the provisions of section 1917(d)(4) of such Act.
 166:2 Effective Date.
 This act shall take effect November 1, 2007.